How to Drive Safely in Winter Weather Conditions: Tips for New and Experienced Drivers

 Winter Driving Tips:

 When driving in harsh winter weather conditions it is always better to be prepared for any road obstacle.
-Black ice and snow are a huge factor in road accidents and collisions.
-Accidents rates in Canada increase by 3.1% - 4.7% during the winter months.
-(The Ultimate List of Canada Driving Statistics for 2020).
+Black ice and snow are huge factors in road accidents and collisions.
+Accident rates in Canada increase by 3.1% - 4.7% during the winter months.
 To help decrease the number of accidents, it is important to follow these safe driving tips.

 1. Reduce Speed

 It is important to always be aware of your surroundings while driving.
 This is especially the case in the winter.
 It is important to watch out for ice and slippery road conditions while behind the wheel.
 It can take up to 10 times longer to brake on ice and snow than on normal road conditions.
-(The Ultimate List of Canada Driving Statistics for 2020).
 By reducing your speed, you will have better control of your vehicle if a skid occurs while driving.
 Reducing your speed will help you navigate through icy and harsh winter conditions.
 You will have better control over your vehicle and be able to come to a complete stop easier.

 2. Maintain Space

 It takes longer for vehicles to slow down in winter weather conditions.
-(Ontario.ca, 2020).
 Due to this, it is important to leave space between yourself and other vehicles.
 Driving on icy roads can cause you to lose control of your vehicle.
-By leaving space between vehicles, this can help you to keep yourself and other drivers safe on the road.
+Leaving space between vehicles can help you to keep yourself and other drivers safe on the road.